linuxdeepin/deepin-image-viewer/doc/en_US/index.md

 User can view the detailed information of the image.
 1. Right click on the image in Deepin Image Viewer interface and select ** Image info**
-2. An information window will popup at the left side of Deepin Image Viewer interface.
+2. An information window will pop up at the left side of Deepin Image Viewer interface.

 ![1|view info](png/view-info.png)